Collaboration

 Pull Request

-You should create a new branch to circumvent awkward situation for your modification, you can create a new pull request to do this in ease.
+You should create a new branch to avoid conflicts with your modifications, then create a new pull request to submit changes.

 git checkout -b <new-branch-name>